-- o Whether it is reflected in operational Policies and Procedures. - Whether there are potential gaps between the Code of Conduct and actual Business practices. - o How to implement action plans to address any gaps.
+- Whether it is reflected in operational Policies and Procedures. - Whether there are potential gaps between the Code of Conduct and actual Business practices. - How to implement action plans to address any gaps.

+See Introduction Section 5.
+Public Disclosure.
 Good practice is reporting in line with GRI 3: Material Topics 2021 - Disclosure 3-3 Management of material topics.